 As one of the main communities of interest, students and alumni are expected to provide feedback to the program for program improvement purposes.
 Student Ratings of Teaching and Learning are completed at the end of each course.
 Practicum sites and the site supervisor are evaluated three times throughout the year by current practicum students.
-Ongoing alumni surveys are sent once a year.
-Lastly, one Supervisor or Employer Satisfaction Survey is sent after the first year post-graduation to gather feedback on the program from the perspective of employers/supervisors in the field.
-All data gathered are for program review and revision as well as for evaluation of program goals.
+Ongoing alumni surveys are google surveys sent once a year via email to alumni personal emails (provided upon graduation) Lastly, Supervisor or Employer Satisfaction Surveys are sent to supervisors/employers of alumni via email to gather feedback on the program from the perspective of employer/supervisors in the field.
+Surveys are google surveys sent via email and employer/supervisor emails are provided by alumni.
+All data gathered are used for program review and revision as well as for evaluation of program goals.
 Thank you in advance for your time on these important surveys!